-News out of Milwaukee provides more good news for “highbrow” performing arts organizations operating in locales not named New York City or Los Angeles.
+Developments in Milwaukee provide more good news for “highbrow” performing arts organizations operating in locales not named New York City or Los Angeles.

 The Baumgartners serve as honorary co-chairs of the capital campaign, while Donna serves on the board and as special events committee co-chair.
-Donald is also a member of the advisory committee for the Harmony Initiative, a collaboration between the ballet and the UWM Peck School of the Arts, and the Medical College of Wisconsin.
-The initiative aims to cultivate the city’s arts and higher education institutions and better address funders’ and audiences needs.
+Donald is also a member of the advisory committee for the Harmony Initiative, a collaboration between the ballet, the UWM Peck School of the Arts, and the Medical College of Wisconsin.
+The initiative aims to cultivate the city’s arts and higher education institutions and better address funders’ and audiences’ needs.

 Research and common sense also suggest that box office success is inextricably linked to engagement.
 But cracking the engagement code is often easier said than done.
-The Wallace Foundation has allocated $52 million to exploring this challenge, recently looking at Ballet Austin's efforts to expand audiences for unfamiliar works and the Seattle Symphony's efforts in using market research to engage new residents in a rapidly growing city.
+The Wallace Foundation has allocated $52 million to exploring this challenge, recently looking at Ballet Austin's efforts to expand audiences for unfamiliar works and the Seattle Symphony's use of market research to engage new residents in a rapidly growing city.

 The Milwaukee Ballet has made extensive progress on the engagement front.
-It cited a 25 percent growth in “community engagement” reaching nearly 40,000 people through various outreach initiatives, including its Ballet Beat summer program.
+It cited 25 percent growth in “community engagement,” reaching nearly 40,000 people through various outreach initiatives, including its Ballet Beat summer program.

 This isn’t to say the ballet is resting on its laurels.
 The second component of the capital campaign is the “Give Back to Milwaukee Fund,” which will support an expansion of the ballet’s community engagement programs, including Tour de Force, a collaborative program between the ballet and the Children's Hospital of Wisconsin.